ifBars/gmod-report-database/README.md

 # garnet-report-database
- A webapp to track reports taken by staff members on GarnetGaming DarkRP
+ A Python webapp, wrapped in Electron, to run locally on virtually any platform, for GarnetGaming DarkRP staff to track their reports taken.